sola-st/ChangeGuard/evaluation/README.md

 ```
 python3 evaluation.py
 ```
+Information about all manual inspections are stored in `manual_inspection.txt`.

+To evaluate the results of the derived datasets, i.e., RIdiom, gpt-3.5, and gpt-4, either analyze them manually by looking at their respective `std_out.json` or use the functions in `evaluation.py` by adjusting the paths.

 ---
 # Experiments
 If you want to repeat the experiments you can follow the steps below.
 For some steps functionality is provided in `evaluation.py`.
+> [!IMPORTANT]
+> Make sure Git is installed since it is used to obtain the changed lines.
 ## RQ1 Effectiveness

 ### Base Dataset